Personal Backup Version 6

 Important note: If this option is enabled, copying of files will be slowed

 down considerably.
-The Windows caching must be disabled in this case to ensure
+The Windows caching will be disabled by the program in this case

 verification will take place.

 Generally it is not necessary to use this option because the security measures applied by the system are quite enough.

 After backup, the destination will be checked for empty directories.
 If this option box is checked (default), they will be deleted.